frto027/SimpleStupidLocalization/docs/csv.md

 # Work with Microsoft Excel

-You can use `UTF-8 with BOM` encoding to tell excel your csv file is UTF-8 encoding.
+In some windows system, excel doesn't use UTF8 encoding.

+Always save the file with `UTF-8 with BOM` to prevent encoding problem with microsoft's product.
+Both `ssl10n.csv` and `sslocalization` has BOM support.

 # Example